-The Impact of Greenways and Trails on Proximate Property Values: An Updated Review by John L. Crompton and Sarah Nicholls concluded that proximity to a trail resulted in home prices that typically were between 3% and 5% higher than those of comparable homes in the area.
+The Impact of Greenways and Trails on Proximate Property Values: An Updated Review by John L. Crompton and Sarah Nicholls in 2019 concluded that proximity to a trail resulted in home prices that typically were between 3% and 5% higher than those of comparable homes in the area.

 From a policy standpoint when faced with concern over new bike path projects the answer would seem to be that bike paths have no effect on housing values or a very small to insignificant effect, usually positive, and there are other determining factors such as the design and maintenance plan.